Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/turning-feature-requests-into-code.md

 apply to micro-service architectures or a large library.
 Just replace the word *"customer"* with *"fellow developer"*.

 I love hearing war stories from other people who create software for a living.
+If you've got a different approach or want to share your own experiences, please let me know via [the accompanying Reddit thread][reddit].

 [simplification]: {{< ref "/posts/line-simplification.md" >}}
 [law]: https://meta.wikimedia.org/wiki/Cunningham%27s_Law